Our fellows receive extensive training in outpatient and consultative Endocrinology through the two main campuses of UMass Memorial Health Care.

 Fellows have 2 continuity clinics in Endocrinology and a weekly Diabetes clinic.
 In addition, fellows rotate through various faculty clinics in Endocrinology and Diabetes.

 The Diabetes Center of Excellence provides a full range of diagnostic and evaluation services for patients with diabetes mellitus.
-We supervise day to day care for over 400 patients on continuous subcutaneous insulin infusion (pump therapy).
-UMMHC has been awarded Program Recognition by the American Diabetes Association.
-This prestigious competitive award is given in testament to excellence in care of persons with diabetes.
+We care for over 10,000 patients with diabetes, including over 800 people on continuous subcutaneous insulin infusion (pump therapy).
+Our diabetes clinic is a multidisciplinary program that includes certified diabetes educators, dieticians, exercise physiologists, nurse practitioners as well as on site ophthalmology, nephrology, and behavioral medicine services.
+Our diabetes education program is certified by the American Diabetes Association